Reconciliation with Canada’s First Nations

-Partnering with an Indigenous ministry called Loko Koa, our aim is to facilitate the return of the buffalo back to their traditional lands of the Cote First Nation.
+Partnering with an Indigenous ministry called Loko Koa, our aim is to facilitate the return of the buffalo back to their traditional lands of the Praries First Nations.

-The goal of this project will be to build sustainable buffalo herds on First Nations land across Treaty 4, owned by First Nations.
+The goal of this project will be to build sustainable buffalo herds on First Nations land, owned by First Nations.
 They will help restore cultural identity and provide food for their own people.
 It will be more than a “project,” but the start of building long-term relationships.

 Buffalo used to roam free in Canada and were a coveted symbol of life in the Prairies and First Nations culture.
 Two hundred years ago, nearly 45 million buffalo roamed North America.
 As the lands were colonized, the massive herds of buffalo were decimated to near extinction.
 American and Canadian governments believed that by wiping out the buffalo and taking them away as a food source, the First Nations could also be wiped out.